HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/satellite_workshop/README.md

 🏫 Place: The Roslin Institute, Easter Bush campus (see below for details)

-**Please bring a laptop and be ready to install R packages.** To connect to the guest **Wi-Fi**, please see the official guide provided by the University of Edinburgh: [Connecting to Guest & Visitor Wi-Fi](https://information-services.ed.ac.uk/computing/desktop-personal/wifi-networking/guest-alumni-wifi-access).
+**Please bring a laptop and be ready to install R packages.** We have shared instructions on which packages we will use via e-mail To connect to the guest **Wi-Fi**, please see the official guide provided by the University of Edinburgh: [Connecting to Guest & Visitor Wi-Fi](https://information-services.ed.ac.uk/computing/desktop-personal/wifi-networking/guest-alumni-wifi-access).

 ## Instructors
 * [Gregor Gorjanc](https://www.linkedin.com/in/gregorgorjanc/)